U.S. consumer watchdog finalizes rule restricting mortgage foreclosures

-WASHINGTON, June 28 (Reuters) - The U.S. consumer watchdog on Monday said it was finalizing a rule that would restrict mortgage servicers from foreclosing on borrowers behind on their mortgage payments, throwing a lifeline to hundreds of thousands of homeowners struggling due to the COVID-19 pandemic.
+WASHINGTON (Reuters) -The U.S. consumer watchdog on Monday said it was finalizing a rule that would restrict mortgage servicers from foreclosing on borrowers behind on their mortgage payments, throwing a lifeline to hundreds of thousands of homeowners struggling due to the COVID-19 pandemic.

 The Consumer Financial Protection Bureau (CFPB) in April proposed, among other measures, a new review process that would generally prohibit mortgage servicers from starting a foreclosure until after Dec.
 31, 2021.
 It aims to help around 900,000 homeowners due to exit COVID-19 mortgage holiday or “forbearance” programs in coming months.